06 March 2020

 Weeks on chart: 8 weeks

-On the state charts, "Get Up Everybody (Get Up)"/"Twist and Shout" performed strongest in Western Australia, where it reached number 75.
+Within Australia, the "Get Up Everybody (Get Up)"/"Twist and Shout" AA-side single performed strongest in Western Australia, where it reached number 75.

 Colin Vearncombe, aka Black, scored a decent-sized, belated hit in Australia in 1988 with "Wonderful Life" (number 7, May 1988).
 Other, earlier-released overseas singles "Sweetest Smile" and "Everything's Coming Up Roses" failed to give Black a second hit down under when issued after the success of "Wonderful Life".